 I store summer items, fall items, winter items, and spring items and keep basics in use most of the year long.

 Each time you make a capsule wardrobe for the season you will have learned a bit more of what works.
 Adapt and adjust accordingly.
-A capsule wardrobe is intended to make things easier; being stuck on rules at the expense of creating something that will work for you is silly.
+A capsule wardrobe is intended to make things easier; being stuck on rules at the expense of creating something you love and serves you is silly.

 This isn’t the time to pick out clothing.
 Don’t look at your wardrobe.
 Now is the time to simply look at your lifestyle and what your lifestyle requires from your wardrobe.

 I generally can wear jeans and tops for all of my work.
 The only exception is when I go to an event, cocktail party, or convention and it is necessary to wear cocktail dresses or something similar.
 These happen about once a week, for me.
 What I wear to these varies based on the event.
-Often I am speaking or needing to represent a brand in a straightforward manner.
-For this, I tend to wear a more traditional dress or slacks.
+I tend to wear a more traditional dress or slacks.
 But, when I am representing NellieBellie at an event or speaking event I wear a bit more unconventional cocktail wear.
-So, I chose to expand the 3 pieces rule to 5 pieces.
-It seems fair ;).
-I do wear workout gear and painting clothes almost daily.
-But, because I wear the same 2 outfits all the time I chose not to even include them in my capsule wardrobe.
-So, the number I have chosen is 38 pieces.
+So, I have a traditional cocktail outfit as well as a more unconventional cocktail outfit.

 Do NOT get stuck on a number.
 Start with more items, if you need to.
-You can always crop your wardrobe down if you find that you aren’t needing it as large.
 Just get started, somehow.
 You’ll be glad you did.

-Now that you know what you wear the most often you can decide how many of one thing you think you would need.
+Now that you know what you wear the most often, you can decide how many of each type of item you will need.
 Remember the seasonal needs when making this list.